nalkat/universe/README.md

 to differentiate entries in upcoming UI layers.

 All of this prose now lives in a repository-local metadata cache managed by `MetadataStore`.
-By default the simulator connects to the bundled PostgreSQL database specified in `config/metadata.php`, storing descriptions and chronicle entries once and referencing them by ID to dramatically reduce in-memory pressure.
-When the database is unavailable the store falls back to `runtime/meta/metadata.sqlite`, ensuring lore survives even on minimal setups.
-In both modes the cache deduplicates entries, enforces chronicle limits, and keeps description fetches hot via an in-process cache.
+The simulator now defaults to an in-memory backend that keeps descriptions, chronicles, and portraits resident without touching disk, perfect for interactive exploration or GUI-driven browsing sessions.
+When persistence is required you can opt into the bundled SQLite database or a PostgreSQL server via `config/metadata.php`; both stores deduplicate entries, enforce chronicle limits, and serve hot description reads through the same in-process cache.

 ### Parallel stepping and SMP utilization